iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Summary

 The fundamental communication unit in the IOTA protocol is the transaction.
 Messages, including payment settlements and plain data, are propagated through the IOTA network in transactions.
-Message that are too large are split up into bundles of several transactions and sent one by one.
+Messages that are too large are split up into bundles of several transactions and sent one by one.

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
 To construct these types, this proposal also includes the